Data Maturity Model for Data and Analytics

 A data and analytics strategy is defined to determine what is required to push the organization forward.
-Business executives become champions to change how data and analytics are used in the business.
+Business executives become champions to change how data and analytics are used in the business, becoming data aware.
 Data sources are integrated into single version of the truth.
 External data sources are added to provide additional context to data driven decisions.

 Level 4 – Differentiating

 A chief data officer is hired to transform how the business uses data and analytics.
 Business operations are being driven by data and not reactive.
 Critical decisions are being made to improve on a department level.
 A Business Intelligence Competency Center is created to share information and content.
 Data and information is critical to how the business is using data.

 At this level, a business is running with a data first strategy.
 Strategy and operations are driven by data, analytics and machine learning.
 Employees from all levels are data aware and leverage data and analytics to make better decisions.